A quick introduction

 It’s worth mentioning that the PS1 happened to excel at those effects!

+Let’s take a break now from all this theory.
 Here are some examples of game characters designed from the ground up for the 3D era, they are interactive so I encourage you to check them out!

-In essence, instead of wasting valuable VRAM by using ‘unappreciated’ resolutions, this console’s GPU allows to decrease the dimensions of the frame-buffer to effectively increment the space available for other resources.

-A common setup consisted in dividing the 640x480 frame-buffer into two 320x480 ones, then using a technique called page-flipping to render multiple scenes at the same time.
+In essence, instead of wasting valuable VRAM by using ‘unappreciated’ resolutions, this console’s GPU allows decreasing the dimensions of the frame buffer to effectively increment the space available for other resources.
+In ‘Gears Episode 2’ , Halkun shows a setup that divides the 640x480 frame buffer into two 320x480 ones, and then relies on a technique called page-flipping to render multiple scenes at the same time.

-Page-flipping consists in switching the location of the frame for display between the two available whenever the game wants it, allowing the game to render one scene while displaying another, thus hiding any flickering effect and improving loading times (something that the player will certainly appreciate!).
+Page-flipping consists of switching the location of the frame for display between the two available whenever the game wants it, allowing the game to render one scene while displaying another.
+Thus, hiding any flickering effect and improving loading times (something that the player will certainly appreciate!).

 Whereas the PS1 had a very simple and suitable architecture, problems ended up arising anyway.
 Surprisingly, certain issues were tackled with very clever workarounds!